-AMS delivered a strong financial performance with earnings before interest, taxes, depreciation and amortisation ("EBITDA") and before exceptional items and amortisation of customer relationships and brand of £92.5m (2021: £66.6m).
-The group reported an operating profit before exceptional items and amortisation of customer relationships and brand of £77.1m (2021: £53.1m).
+AMS delivered a strong financial performance with earnings before interest, taxes, depreciation and amortisation ("EBITDA") and before exceptional items and amortisation of customer relationships and brand of £93.0m (2021: £67.5m).
+The group reported an operating profit before exceptional items and amortisation of customer relationships and brand of £77.5m (2021: £40.0m).
+The profit for the year after taxation was £58.8m (2021: £40.0m).